yokeshezumalai/IndicatorSeekBarWithHint/README.md

 Any queries please post, Happy to help :)

-Please see the sample application, you will understand
+There is a sample application, please have a look at it.
+You will understand.